ABC Audio: ABC Audio

-On September 20, 2019, ABC Radio was renamed as ABC Audio as the network has evolved to offer a podcast portfolio and other forms of on-demand and linear content.
+On September 20, 2019, ABC Radio was renamed ABC Audio as the network has evolved to offer a podcast portfolio and other forms of on-demand and linear content.
 Vice president Deshishku, who made the announcement acknowledges that "the power of radio remains critical to our business, as does the ABC News Radio brand within ABC Audio."
 In March 2020, ABC Audio indicated that ESPN Audio would take over podcast ad sales.